 Although the conference theme and topics covered were broad, there was significant focus on arbitration as a means of supporting Uzbek investment, development, and effective international dispute resolution.
-Throughout the Forum speakers discussed the role and future of arbitration, international legal principles, and best practices in the field and – providing a microcosm for current issues and debates.
+Throughout the Forum speakers discussed the role and future of arbitration, international legal principles, and best practices in the field – providing a microcosm for current issues and debates.

 Perspectives on Investment and Commercial Arbitration

 An all-star program, called International Arbitration and Judicial Proceedings, focused on investment arbitration and various arbitral institutions was co-moderated by Ms. Lamm and Dr. Islambek Rustambekov (Head of Department on Legal Protection of Interests, Ministry of Justice, Uzbekistan).